rairprotocol/rair-dapp/rairnode/readme/get_external_contract.md

-# Get token
+# Import external contract

-Respond to a challenge to receive a JWT
+Loads all of the information about the NFTs of a contract

-**URL** : `/api/contracts/import/network/:networkId/:contractAddress/`
+**URL** : `/api/contracts/import/network/:networkId/:contractAddress/:limit`

 **Method** : `GET`